QuantiModo/quantimodo-sdk-android/README.md

 - LoginManager class - To initiate login without using a UI element.

 ### Prerequisites
-Before you implement Facebook Login you need:
+Before you implement Quantimodo Login you need:

 - Create your Quantimodo App.
 Refer to Getting Started - Step 2
 - Get the Client Id and Client Secret